jackcompton94/Queensway-Database-App/README.md

 # Queensway-Database-App

 ## Purpose
-This desktop application allows a user to interact with a simple SQL Server database that hosts show and event details from my band Queensway (pulled from our Instagram: @queenswayband)
+This desktop application allows a user to interact with a SQL Server database that hosts all 'show' and 'event' details from my band Queensway (pulled from our Instagram: @queenswayband)

-In order for a user to interact you must register an account and login (READ ONLY).
-Once logged in, the application uses abstraction leveraged by SQL queries over the database to present stats and information related to the band's history.
+In order for a user to interact you must register an account and login.
+Once logged in, the application uses filtering that abstracts from SQL queries over the database to present stats and information related to the band's history.

 ## Stack
 - SQL Server